wolfSSL/wolfip/README.md

-# wolfTCP
+# wolfIP

 The smallest TCP/IP stack on the planet

 ## Description and project goals

-wolfTCP is a TCP/IP stack with no dynamic memory allocations, designed to be used in resource-constrained embedded systems.
+wolfIP is a TCP/IP stack with no dynamic memory allocations, designed to be used in resource-constrained embedded systems.

-Endpoint only mode is supported, which means that wolftcp can be used to establish network connections but it does not route traffic between different network interfaces.
+Endpoint only mode is supported, which means that wolfip can be used to establish network connections but it does not route traffic between different network interfaces.